Hello and welcome to the EYFS page!

 During the year a range of exciting topics engage and challenge the children’s knowledge and thinking skills, whilst developing the EYFS areas of learning.

-Please click here to view our Nursery timetable.
+Please click here to view our daily Nursery routine.

 We ensure that our children are included in the full life of the school, not only the physical environment but also attending assemblies and church visits for special occasions, involvement in whole school learning topics that result in lots of visitors to their classroom to share their learning!